Treble (rugby league): Featherstone Rovers

 Fetherstone Rovers were the first women's team in British rugby league to achieve the treble in 2012 when they won the inaugural Challenge Cup, finished top of the Women's Premier Division and won the Championship final.

 Thatto Heath Crusaders / St Helens

 Thatto Heath Crusaders achieved the treble twice when they won all three trophies in 2013 and 2016.
 The team then won again under the new St Helens name in 2021.

 Bradford Bulls

 In 2017, Bradford Bulls became the third team to complete the women's treble.

 Wigan Warriors

-Wigan Warriors completed the treble in 2025, doing so as a amateur side with three semi-professional teams in the league.
+Wigan Warriors completed the treble in 2025, doing so as an amateur side with three semi-professional teams in the league.